Property Tax notices are mailed out to property owners near the middle of May, with payment due by the first business day in July.

-Property taxation is the single most important source of municipal revenue.
-The amount of money that is to be raised through property taxes is based on the budget (Financial Plan) approved by Council each year.
-A share of the total revenues required to fund operations is collected from each taxable property within the Town, based on the assessed value of the property.
+Property taxation is the single most important source of municipal revenue for the Town.
+The amount of money that is raised through property taxes is based on the Budget (Financial Plan) approved by Council each year.
+A share of the total revenues required to fund operations is collected from each taxable property within Sidney based on the assessed value of the property.

 The values provided annually by BC Assessment are used to determine the tax rates that will generate the revenue required for Town operations, as determine in the Financial Plan.

 The British Columbia Property Tax Deferment Program allows owners who meet certain eligibility criteria to defer payment of annual property taxes.